Table of Contents

-- Are you unclear of your pet’s current health status?
+- Are you uncertain about your pet’s current health status?

 - Is your pet shy or easily frightened, especially around other dogs?

-- Has your dog every had problems bullying or being aggressive to other dogs?
+- Has your dog ever had problems bullying or being aggressive to other dogs?

 - Does your dog not respond to your commands?

 - Do they have difficulty reading other dogs’ signals?

 - Does your dog tend to rush up to other dogs and overwhelm them?

 If you find the dog park is not an option for your pet, don’t worry, there are many other types of exercise you can do.
 Swimming, walking or jogging, playing fetch or tug-of-war, and hiking can all get you and your dog moving.

 After choosing a dog park and preparing your dog with basic commands (many trainers say your dog needs those recall skills first), you’ve got one last thing to go over – the basic guidelines of all things proper at the park.